harleycalvert/nvims/docs/DATABASE.md

 #### `timesheet_entries`

+Individual hour-line items on a timesheet, dated by day.
+Session-linked Teaching Delivery entries (`class_session_id` non-null) are auto-populated by the application from `class_sessions` within the pay period.
+CAPPS entries are derived from total teaching hours × `workplans.capps_ratio`.
+ERD and Other entries are manually added.
+The optional `workplan_entry_id` FK enables plan/actual reconciliation without requiring the link to always be present.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `id` | `bigserial` | no |  | PK |